4 Business Intelligence Users You’ll Encounter in Any Company

 4 Business Intelligence Users You'll Encounter in Any Company

-Once upon a time Business intelligence was the domain of IT teams and data analysts.
+Once upon a time Business Intelligence was the domain of IT teams and data analysts.
 IT was like the gatekeeper of analytics, with departments having to rely on them to prepare the data and churn out reports for their BI projects.

 Not anymore.
-Over the past few years, as technology has evolved, businesses have had a choice of solutions offering analytics and visualization capabilities that open up Business Intelligence to everyone.
+Over the past few years, as technology has evolved, businesses have had a choice of solutions offering analytics and visualization capabilities that open up Business intelligence to everyone.

 It’s a good thing, right?
 All of a sudden, businesses can get insights from previously unexplored data sources and forgotten branches of the Business are discovering new insights that could change the strategic direction of the company, helping you gain competitive advantage.